-Transporting temperature-sensitive materials through local, national, and international cold chain networks can get complicated.
-That’s why we’ve created this simple guide, covering everything from cold chain compliance to what phase change material you will need to keep your payload at the right temperature throughout its journey.
+We’ve created this simple temperature-controlled packaging guide covering everything from cold chain compliance to what phase change material you will need to keep your payload at the right temperature throughout its journey.

 If you’re looking to purchase temperature-controlled products directly from Intelsius, you can visit our online store, or speak to a member of our team.

-To learn more about temperature-controlled packaging, hover and click below, or simply scroll down the page.
+To learn more about temperature-controlled packaging or cold chain compliance, hover and click below, or simply scroll down the page.

 Cold Chain Explained